simonesilvestroni/m2m-website/_posts/2022-03-30-content-security-policy.md

 date: '2022-03-30'
 last_modified_at: '2022-03-30 10:48:41'
 tags:
-  - security
-  - cross-site scripting
-  - data injection attacks
-  - web threats
+  - 'netlify'
-  - web development
+  - 'security'
-  - netlify
+  - 'web development'
 image-caption: true
 description: "How I implemented a content security policy on a static website built with Jekyll, hosted on Netlify and loaded with several external embeds."
 ---